Eddial sparkles our land.

 - The combination of notes of citrus, honey, brioche and roasted nuts create an enjoyable complexity, which also prevails in the mouth.

-- Its lively acidity balances with its body and offers long aftertaste.
+- Its lively acidity balances with its body and offers a long and sweet aftertaste.

 |Harvest Temperatures (Μ.A.)|

 2018 was a year with major rainfall during May and June, but we managed to deal with the consequences on time so as to ensure the good quality of all our grape varieties along with their proper maturity.